VVr17/clicker-game/README.md

 - on finish - message- add button: 'start again'
-- add icons ti registration inputs
+- add notification that the game is paused

 # Clicker Heroes